arcadiapage/arcadiapage.github.io/_posts/2020-09-29-why-infps-need-to-visualize-their-goals.md

 3 - **Vision Board**.
 This is the point where would-be travelers collect the destination brochures, language learning materials, and possible prices for travel and lodging, even if they don't have the money or a time frame.
 Do the same for your goals.

 Collect the images of what you want to see, who you want to be, and the information you need.
 Pinterest works great for this, but you can also download images from the internet and store them in a folder dedicated to your goal.
 If images don't exist, make sketches.
-Some people like to place a map or poster of where they want to go on their wall.
+Some people like to place a map, poster, or collage of where they want to go on their wall.
 Do the same with your goal.

 Check out what you need to buy or do to make it happen.
 It's okay if you don't have the money or time now.
 Usually, once you know what kind of investment it may take, you can often find ways to accomplish what you need at a reduced cost with whatever time you have.
 Often these discoveries come via serendipity.